-Diabetes drug could be a promising therapy for traumatic brain injuryMay 29th, 2012 in Neuroscience /
+Diabetes drug could be a promising therapy for traumatic brain injuryMay 29, 2012 in Medicine & Health / Neuroscience

 Although the death toll is relatively low for people who suffer from traumatic brain injury (TBI), it can have severe, life-long consequences for brain function.
 TBI can impair a patient's mental abilities, impact memory and behavior, and lead to dramatic personality changes.
 And long-term medical treatment carries a high economic cost.

 Now, in research commissioned by the United States Air Force, Prof. Chaim Pick of Tel Aviv University's Sackler Faculty of Medicine and Dr. Nigel Greig of the National Institute of Aging in the US have discovered that Exendin-4, an FDA-approved diabetes drug, significantly minimizes damage in TBI animal models when administered shortly after the initial incident.
 Originally designed to control sugar levels in the body, the drug has recently been found effective in protecting neurons in disorders such as Alzheimer's disease.

 Prof. Pick's collaborators include his TAU colleagues Dr. Vardit Rubovitch, Lital Rachmany-Raber, and Prof. Shaul Schreiber, and Dr. David Tweedie of the National Institute of Aging in the US.
 Detailed in the journal Experimental Neurology, this breakthrough is the first step towards developing a cocktail of medications to prevent as much brain damage as possible following injury.